nus-cs2103-AY2324S2/ip/AI.md

 ### Benefits
 Helps to reduce cognitive load of typing and thinking of the variable names.

-Speed up refactoring of code when shifting to more OOP, and it will consider the original code written to suggest the right code in new classes.
+Speed up refactoring of code when shifting to more OOP, and it will consider the Original code written to suggest the right code in new classes.
+Speeds up writing comments with similar code and contexts.
+Though it is not detailed at times, I can speed up the obvious parts and add on with more important details.

 ### Limitations
 Sometimes it is not able to suggest the right code, and you have to manually type it out.